-The practice carried out regular audits every six months on infection prevention and control to ensure compliance with government HTM 01-05 standards for decontamination in dental practices.
-The most recent audit indicated the facilities and management of decontamination and infection control were managed well.
+The practice carried out regular audits of infection prevention and control to ensure compliance with government HTM 01-05 standards for decontamination in dental practices.
+The most recent audit undertaken February 2015 indicated the facilities and management of decontamination and infection control were managed well.
+We found the practice had not audited their infection control processes every six months as is recommended by the guidance.
+We discussed with the practice management team who resolved to update their processes to ensure this was done in future.
+We received confirmation after the inspection the practice had updated their infection control audit which revealed they were 98% compliant.